shaftmx/myvideostore/README.md

 **How it's work :** This script create target dir and put db.json file inside the target dir.
 When you launch a sync, each file copied are added in the db.json.
 File already in db.json will not be copied.
 You also can add exclude and include filter.

+  * Browse your video directory, tag viewed video and launch vlc

 **Help :**